 - You can relax on a comfy sofa, eat at a dining room table and rummage around in honesty shop for a board game or two

 - The safari tents are made of canvas not plastic, so you don’t get ‘tent sweat’ in the morning

 - You can eat and drink with proper crockery, cutlery and glassware.
 No need to compromise on drinking wine out of plastic or collapsible glasses

-- If you get wet on your adventures you can warm up in a steaming hot shower (in the shower block just across the field), and dry yourselves and your clothes out in front of the log burners
+- If you get wet on your adventures you can warm up in a steaming hot shower (in the shower block just across the field for Seren, Afon and Aderyn.
+Or in your very own wet room for Enfys and Dyffryn), and dry yourselves and your clothes out in front of the log burners

-- If it begins to blow our tents have been tested to remain secure in up to 75mph winds, an awful lot more than most family tents could withstand
+- If it the winds begin to blow our tents have been tested to remain secure in up to 75mph winds, an awful lot more than most family tents could withstand

 - The tents have thick canvas blinds, so no being woken at 5am by the rising sun, and although you may not believe me, we regularly have children miss the animal rounds at 8am because they are sleeping in!